CiscoDevNet/terraform-provider-intersight/website/docs/r/resource_group.html.markdown

 ---
+subcategory: "resource"
 layout: "intersight"
 page_title: "Intersight: intersight_resource_group"
-sidebar_current: "docs-intersight-resource-resource-group"
 description: |-
   A group of REST resources, such as a group of compute.Blade MOs.
 A ResourceGroup can contain static members which are specified as a set of object references, or it can contain dynamic members, which are specified through OData query filters.
 A Resource can be part of multiple resource groups.
 ---

-# Resource: intersight_resource._group
+# Resource: intersight_resource_group
 A group of REST resources, such as a group of compute.Blade MOs.
 A ResourceGroup can contain static members which are specified as a set of object references, or it can contain dynamic members, which are specified through OData query filters.
 A Resource can be part of multiple resource groups.
 ## Argument Reference
 The following arguments are supported: